 What turns cucumbers into pickles?
 Is it the mayonnaise or the tuna that makes tuna salad spoil in the sun?
 Using the scientific method, students will understand the science behind the foods they eat.
 Students need to complete 1200 minutes of lab time (30 labs).
 Covered topics include: laboratory experience, chemistry fundamentals, science of nutrition, chemistry of food, and microbiology of food processing.

-This course can be used as a third unit of science.
+Note: Students may take this course as a third year of science.

 American Regional and Foreign Foods